-Optical comparators are also commonly known as a profile projector or shadowgraph.
+Optical comparators are also commonly known as profile projectors, shadowgraphs, or comparator measuring tools.

 A typical optical comparator illuminates from below and projects the shadow of the measuring object placed on the stage through a projection lens onto a projection screen.
-For this reason, it’s also known as a profile projector or shadowgraph.
+These reasons are why it is also known as a profile projector or shadowgraph.

 At this time, the size of the projected image is an image magnified with a correct magnification from the measuring object, and the dimension of the measuring object is measured by measuring this image.

 An optical system called a "telecentric optical system" is used in the optical comparator so that it can be projected with accurate magnification from any position on the stage.
 The telecentric optical system differs from conventional lenses because there is no optical comparator lens distortion.
 With a general lens, near objects look large and distant objects appear small, which allows you to judge perspective.
 Telecentric lenses, on the contrary, project the same size for near and far objects.

-This telecentric lens on KEYENCE's optical comparator allows you to cast the shadow of an object at the correct magnification without warping the image.
+This telecentric lens on KEYENCE's optical comparator allows you to capture the image of an object at the correct magnification without warping the image.

 A: Projection screen, B: Projection lens, C: Movable stage, D: Stage movement handles (X and Y handles)

 Precautions, Maintenance and Calibration

 Conventional optical comparators require regular maintenance in order to continuously and accurately perform measurements.
 Maintenance is often performed onsite by a technician as the tool is generally too large to be sent off for regular maintenance.